 \section{Discussion}

-In this paper, we utilize two classical unsupervised learning principles, sparsity and spectral embedding, to build a minimalistic unsupervised representation with the sparse manifold transform \cite{chen2018sparse}.
+In this paper, we utilize the classical unsupervised learning principles of sparsity and low-rank spectral embedding to build a minimalistic unsupervised representation with the sparse manifold transform \cite{chen2018sparse}.
 The constructed ``white-box'' model achieves non-trivial performance on several benchmarks.
-Along the way, we address several fundamental questions and provide two complementary points of view, manifold disentanglement and co-occurrence modeling, of the proposed model.
-Further, the proposed method has close connections to VICReg \cite{bardes2021vicreg} and several other SOTA latent-embedding SSL models \cite{chen2020simple, zbontar2021barlow, garrido2022duality}.
-There are several limits of this work, which point out the future directions: 1) We need to scale the method to larger datasets, e.g. ImageNet.
-2) While a two-layer network achieves non-trivial performance, we need to further construct ``white-box'' hierarchical models to understand how a hierarchical representation is formed \cite{hinton1979some, hinton1990mapping}.
+Along the way, we address fundamental questions and provide two complementary points of view of the proposed model: manifold disentanglement and co-occurrence modeling.
+Further, the proposed method has close connections with VICReg \cite{bardes2021vicreg} and several other SOTA latent-embedding SSL models \cite{chen2020simple, zbontar2021barlow, garrido2022duality}.
+However, there are several important limits to this work, which point to potential future directions.
+1) We need to scale the method to larger datasets, such as ImageNet.
+2) While a two-layer network achieves non-trivial performance, we need to further construct white-box hierarchical models to understand how a hierarchical representation is formed \cite{hinton1979some, hinton1990mapping}.
 3) While spectral embedding is context-independent \cite{pennington2014glove, zhang2019word}, there is clear benefit in building contextualized embedding \cite{devlin2018bert, sarzynska2021detecting,hinton2021represent, ethayarajh2019contextual,yun2021transformer, Manning2022Human}.
 Building a minimalistic unsupervised representation based on contextualized embedding is an attractive topic for additional research.
 4) Although we only focus on sparse feature in this paper, other features should also be explored.
 We can generalize feature extraction function $f$ in SMT to an arbitrary function as long as it can capture the locality and structures in the signal space.
 For example, if we choose $f$ as a quadratic expansion function, Optimization~\ref{opt:smt_similarity} would reduce to slow feature analysis \citep{wiskott2002slow}.

-The evidence shows that it is a promising direction to build minimalistic ``white-box'' unsupervised learning models.
+The evidence shows that there considerable promise in building minimalistic white-box unsupervised representation learning models.
 Further reducing the gap with SOTA methods and understanding the mechanism behind this reduction can lead us towards a theory.
-Minimalistic engineering models are easier to analyze and help us build a theory to identify optimality and efficiency.
-On the other hand, a testable theory can also facilitate the modeling of biological learning systems.
-This work makes a step towards this goal.
+Minimalistic engineering models are easier to analyze and help us build a theory to identify optimality and efficiency, and a testable theory can also facilitate modeling biological learning systems.
+This work takes a step towards these goals.